Status messageActive context: patient_care_menu

-To find patient care programs and faculty treating communication/speech/language disorders at Kennedy Krieger Institute, as well as research investigating this disorder, please see the right-hand column below.
+To find patient care programs and faculty treating communication/hearing/speech/language disorders at Kennedy Krieger Institute, as well as research investigating this disorder, please see the right-hand column below.
 Additional helpful information, including definitions, symptoms, Institute press releases, Potential magazine articles, and other resources outside the Institute, have also been provided for readers on this page.

 Communication/Speech/Language Disorders Overview: